boschkundendienst/raspisignage/README.md

 Before you edit this file, insert the SD card into your Linux machine and use the command `dmesg -w` to determine the device name.
 Names like `/dev/mmcblk` are often used if your machine has a built in SD card reader and the SD card is often named `/dev/sdX` if you use an external SD card reader.

 The value is needed for `00-a_client.conf` to build the correct names to create and access **partition 1** and **partition 2** of the SD card.
-The combination of the variables `mydrive` and `mydrivesuff` in `00-a_client.conf` must reflect the name of the SD card device in your machine.
+The variable `mydrive` will be used to find out the correct partition naming and `mydrivesuff` will be automatically set accordingly in `00-a_client.conf` to reflect the correct partition naming in your machine.

 **Example 1 (SD card is `/dev/sde`)**

 ```
 mydrive='/dev/sde'
-mydrivesuff='' # 1 or 2 will be added automatically
+# mydrivesuff will calculated as '' and 1 or 2 will be added automatically
 ```

 will result in `/dev/sde1` and `/dev/sde2` which is correct to use this drive with the scripts.